k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

 The project consists of running a Fabric Job to monitor a Kafka messaging queue where network QoS alarms are continuously published and streamed by a source external to the Fabric cluster.

-Each message, which can consist of hundreds of entries, is handled by the Fabric cluster as follows:
+Each message, that can consist of hundreds of entries, is handled by the Fabric cluster as follows:

 - Update the corresponding CommonDB table located on each Fabric node.
 - Save the data in Cassandra for backup purposes.